-Greg has 23 years of experience in traffic and transportation engineering, the last 18 of those years with BETA.
-His core area of expertise is in traffic signal and signal system design, from isolated intersections to complex interconnected systems.
-Greg has varied experience in all aspects of traffic engineering on projects throughout Massachusetts, including roadway and traffic signal design, signage updates, construction staging and temporary traffic control plans, bicycle and pedestrian accommodation, traffic analysis, coordination, simulation, pedestrian accessibility, emergency preemption, contract document preparation, traffic studies and peer reviews.
+Greg has over 20 years of experience in traffic and transportation engineering.
+His core area of expertise is in traffic signal and signal system design, from isolated intersections to complex interconnected systems, adaptive and traffic responsive systems.
+Greg has varied experience in all aspects of traffic engineering on projects throughout Massachusetts, including roadway and traffic signal design, signage updates, construction staging and temporary traffic control plans, bicycle and pedestrian accommodation, traffic analysis, coordination, simulation, pedestrian accessibility, emergency preemption, contract document preparation, traffic studies, and peer reviews.

 Greg earned his BS in Civil Engineering from Rensselaer Polytechnic Institute, is registered as a Professional Engineer in Massachusetts, and holds national certifications as a Professional Traffic Operations Engineer and a Road Safety Professional.
 He is also an IMSA certified Traffic Signal Inspector.
 A New Englander by birth, Greg enjoys exploring the region with his wife and young daughter.